Jung-Hoon-Sung/FTPs_MVS/README.md

 ```
 - docker run example: `docker run --gpus all -it --name auto_markers_api -v /media/jhun/4TBHDD/auto_marker_docker_data/data:/data -p 7000:80 auto_marker_api bash`

-- docker run example2: When you want matplotlib visualization create a container like this
+- docker run example2: When using `mAA_calculate.py`, matplotlib visualization can be implemented together.
+When you want to do this, do it like this:
 ```bash
 xhost +local:docker